Thorium/webchess/README.md

 Known issues;

-   - If a player reloads the board while a turn is being processed then the board may be incomplete.
+   - If a player reloads the board while a turn is being processed then the board may be loaded with incomplete data.
+Reloading again will remedy this.

 WebChess 1.0.0rc3 (2013-12-07)
+ + changes:
+   - Updated the chessdb.php::saveGame() to be more efficient so moves are processed quicker.
+   - Added Deutsch translations for gettext.
+This is disabled in lang.php by default.
  + minor fixes:
    - Fixed issue where you couldn't create a game
    - Fixed issue where you couldn't accept a game